brazilianmonk/brazilianmonk.github.io/pages/about.md

 # the Site

 I began this website as an **experiment**.
 I'm not sure how useful it will be, but I think that, among other things, it might help me:
-- keep track of and further my and other's projects
+- keep track of and further my Dhamma projects and that of others
 - spread the Buddha Dhamma
-- have a bigger positive impact
-- help more people
+- have a bigger positive impact and help more people

 Let's see!